-Ms. Flournoy: I think that sequestration needs to be lifted across the board so that Secretaries are able to manage to the priorities for the Government.
+Ms. Flournoy.
+I think that sequestration needs to be lifted across the board so that Secretaries are able to manage to the priorities for the Government.
 But I don't think you can solve the Nation's budget problems on the back of discretionary spending.
 The big moving muscles are tax reform and entitlement reform.
-And so, that is where I think we need to focus.
+So, that is where I think we need to focus.

-Senator Sessions: Well, under the Budget Control Act, 18 19 beginning 2017, for the rest of, what, 7 years of the Budget 20 Control Act, spending would increase at 2.5 percent a year.
-21 So it is not -- these are the tough years.
-We are in the 22 tough years right now.
-And in fact, the Defense Department 23 took a heavy, damaging demand to reduce spending so rapidly.
-24 I thoroughly understand how hard they have had to work and the difficulties they are working with right now.
-But I 25
+Senator Sessions.
+Well, under the BCA, beginning 2017, for the rest of, what, 7 years of the BCA, spending would increase at 2.5 percent a year.
+So it is not-these are the tough years.
+We are in the tough years right now.
+In fact, the Defense Department took a heavy, damaging demand to reduce spending so rapidly.

-1 don't know that we have got to have these kind of increases 2 in non-defense discretionary.
-And it shows up, yes, the 3 fastest-growing part of the budget is entitlements, and we 4 all know that.
-But we can also make a difference with 5 discretionary spending.
+I thoroughly understand how hard they have had to work and the difficulties they are working with right now.
+But I don't know that we have to have these kind of increases in non-defense discretionary.
+It shows up, yes, the fastest-growing part of the budget is entitlements, and we all know that.
+But we can also make a difference with discretionary spending.

-6 Ambassador Edelman, you have questioned, I think, the 7 negotiations with Iran and the nuclear program they have.
-8 Dr. Kissinger was pretty animated, really, when he expressed 9 concern over our negotiating posture that basically allows 10 Iran, as he understands it and public reports suggest, could 11 be within months of having a nuclear weapon.
+Ambassador Edelman, you have questioned, I think, the negotiations with Iran and the nuclear program they have.
+Dr. Henry Kissinger was pretty animated, really, when he expressed concern over our negotiating posture that basically allows Iran, as he understands it and public reports suggest, could be within months of having a nuclear weapon.

-And our goal has gone from no nuclear program in Iran to allowing a nuclear program that would leave them within months of a nuclear weapon, causing, he says -- Dr.

-15 Kissinger -- other nations in the world and the region, like 16 other nations, to plan to have nuclear weapons.
-How do you 17 evaluate that?
+Our goal has gone from no nuclear program in Iran to allowing a nuclear program that would leave them within months of a nuclear weapon, causing, he says-Dr. Kissinger-other nations in the world and the region, like other nations, to plan to have nuclear weapons.
+How do you evaluate that?

-18 Ambassador Edelman: Senator, I am a little concerned 19 about the trajectory of these negotiations.
+Ambassador Edelman.
+Senator, I am a little concerned about the trajectory of these negotiations.

-20 When you look at the full sweep of them going back to 21 2003, 2004, when it began as the EU3 before it became the 22 sort of the P5+1, we started with what was essentially a 23 multilateral negotiation with the objective of preventing 24 Iran from developing a nuclear capability.
+When you look at the full sweep of them going back to 2003, 2004, when it began as the European Union plus three before it became the sort of the P5+1, we started with what was essentially a multilateral negotiation with the objective of preventing Iran from developing a nuclear capability.

-25 We now increasingly are in a bilateral negotiation

-between the United States and Iran that is aimed, as Secretary Kerry has said, to limit the breakout or sneak-out time that Iran has to develop a nuclear weapon to 1 year.
-And that seems to me to be an enormous retreat.
+We now increasingly are in a bilateral negotiation between the United States and Iran that is aimed, as Secretary of State John F. Kerry has said, to limit the breakout or sneak-out time that Iran has to develop a nuclear weapon to 1 year.
+That seems to me to be an enormous retreat.

-5 I don't know exactly what the state of the negotiation 6 is.
-The press reports indicating that Iran might be allowed to keep thousands and thousands of centrifuges without 7 8 taking them down is very, very concerning to me because I think because there is a time limit in the negotiation.
-9 10 That was agreed to in the joint plan of action.
-It will be 11 time limited, whatever that date is, whether it is 20 years 12 or 3 years or 10 years.
+I don't know exactly what the state of the negotiation is.
+The press reports indicating that Iran might be allowed to keep thousands and thousands of centrifuges without taking them down is very, very concerning to me because I think because there is a time limit in the negotiation.
+That was agreed to in the joint plan of action.
+It will be time limited, whatever that date is, whether it is 20 years or 3 years or 10 years.

 At some point, that time limit runs out.
 All the sanctions are gone.
-Iran is treated as a "normal nation" under the NPT, despite its serial prevarication and violations of the NPT, and then they have got an industrialscale enrichment capability, which I think leaves them as a kind of threshold nuclear state.
+Iran is treated as a "normal nation" under the treaty on the Nonproliferation of Nuclear Weapons (NPT), despite its serial prevarication and violations of the NPT, and then they have an industrial-scale enrichment capability, which I think leaves them as a kind of threshold nuclear state.
 So I am very concerned about the way the negotiations have proceeded.

-20 Chairman McCain: Senator Manchin?
+Chairman McCain.
+Senator Manchin?

-21 Senator Manchin: Thank you, Mr. Chairman.
+Senator Manchin.
+Thank you, Mr. Chairman.